Top 10 Songs with the Greatest Guitar Riffs

 This one is epic!

-This was one of those riffs that everyone sang to at parties and night clubs in the noughties.
+This was one of those riffs that everyone sang to at parties and nightclubs in the noughties.
 Deserves to be in the top ten.

 Whole Lotta Love and Black Dog are amazing, but there's no reason for them to be above Kashmir.
 Kashmir has to be the most iconic riff Led Zeppelin has ever written.

-I thought this was the most recognized one, maybe not the best but come on, make anybody listen to the riff on this track, and they'll be like: "Hey I know this song!"
+I thought this was the most recognized one.
+Maybe not the best, but come on, make anybody listen to the riff on this track, and they'll be like, "Hey, I know this song!"

 First song I ever learned on guitar, and the opening riff is still my favorite riff of all time.

-Better riff than all the others on this list, it was also written in like 30 minutes
+Better riff than all the others on this list.
+It was also written in like 30 minutes.

 Best fast guitar playing ever!

 Wild and chaotic, nothing like this had been heard before.
-It blew a hole in the wall of polite boy-meets-girl pop and strutted its two minutes plus of lust laden riffing into history"
+It blew a hole in the wall of polite boy-meets-girl pop and strutted its two minutes plus of lust-laden riffing into history.

-This is one of the most iconic guitar riffs EVER.
+This is one of the most iconic guitar riffs ever.
 It hurts me to think about how many of the first 65 songs don't deserve to be on this list.

 This at 37?
 And Avenged Sevenfold at 11?
 Avenged Sevenfold wouldn't even exist without Hendrix.

-Eddie is a one of kind
+Eddie is one of a kind.

-It even sounds great on acoustic, but when distorted it becomes as iconic as anything.
+It even sounds great on acoustic, but when distorted, it becomes as iconic as anything.
 Sure, some of the higher-rated riffs come from great songs, but taking just the riff alone, it's clearly top-ten material.

-I love my music like everyone else but this is the riff that springs to mind for number 1.
-This is only my opinion but mid 30s is way too low.
+I love my music like everyone else, but this is the riff that springs to mind for number 1.
+This is only my opinion, but mid-30s is way too low.